Hon. Andrei Iancu

 Andrei Iancu was under secretary of commerce for intellectual property and director of the United States Patent and Trademark Office, a position to which he was confirmed unanimously by the Senate.
 In this role, Mr. Iancu led an agency with approximately 13,000 employees and an annual budget of over $3.5 billion.
 He was also the principal adviser in the administration on domestic and international intellectual property (IP) policy matters.
-Mr. Iancu is now a partner at Irell & Manella, where he represents clients on IP matters.
+Currently, Mr. Iancu is a partner at Sullivan & Cromwell.
 He also co-founded earlier this year the Renewing American Innovation Project at the bipartisan Center for Strategic and International Studies.
 Mr. Iancu has also taught patent law at the UCLA School of Law.
 Earlier in his career, he was an engineer at Hughes Aircraft Company.

 Understanding the U.S. Biopharmaceutical Innovation Ecosystem